garrandall/popular-music-data/tracks/we-ve-only-just-begun--the-romance-is-not-over--glenn-jones.md

 Everyday if you want me to

-I'm gonna show you things that you've never seen before Gonna make you say, ooh, oh, oh, feel so good to me Gonna make you say, ooh, oh, oh, feel so good to me Keep on doing what you're doing
+I'm gonna show you things that you've never seen before Gonna make you say, oh oh, oh, feel so good to me Gonna make you say, oh oh, oh, feel so good to me
+Keep on doing what you're doing
 'Cause what you're doing sure feels good to me, baby